naviprotocol/navi-aggregator-sdk/README.md

 ```
 * Swap function

 The swap function is a wrapper for the getRoute and swapPTB functions.
 Set `isDryRun` from `swapOptions` to true to get a dry run result and balance changes.
-It will submit the transaction and return the result if `isDryRun` is set to false and a `keypair` is provided.
+It will submit the transaction and return the result if a `keypair` is provided.
 ```typescript
 import { swap } from 'navi-aggregator-sdk';